 DEALING WITH POLICE

 Be polite to police, do not swear at them, insult them ONLY if they insult you first (even then think twice about it).
-If you are protesting about a worthy cause most of them will be on your side – just doing their jobs.
-Of course you will ALWAYS come across the odd arsehole copper.
+If you are protesting about a worthy cause most of them will be on your side – ‘just doing their jobs’.
+Of course you will ALWAYS come across the odd arsehole copper – mostly Sergeants with constables who are trained to do what they are told – whether they like it or not.

 There are some awesome police officers out there – wish there were lots more.
 Don’t hate them all for what a few have done to you – hard not to I know.

-Your arrest does not need to be physical, make sure you tell police there is no need of handcuffs, you are making a moral and political stand through civil disobedience.
+Your arrest does not need to be physical, make sure you tell police there is no need for handcuffs, you are making a moral and political stand through civil disobedience – as outlined in the United Nations Handbook on Civil Society.
 Mostly they will get you for wilful trespass, because the people you holding to account won’t like it and will want you removed and never to come back.

-You might have to do fingerprints which is freaky, pretty sure they still using machine that really hard to get print, takes ages and someone you don’t know is holding on to you – can be really hard if you an abuse victim.
+You might have to do fingerprints which is freaky, the machines they use are difficult and it takes ages, also remember someone you don’t know is probably going to be touching you – can be really hard if you an abuse victim.
+Just keep reassuring yourself and tell the officer you are freaking out, if they a decent cop they’ll understand and make things as quick as possible.

-You will have to take off all your jewellery, belts, scarves etc – so I don’t wear those things usually.
+You will have to take off all your jewellery, belts, scarves etc if they put you in a cell – so I don’t wear those things usually.
+You will have to sign a form for your things, then get them back when you leave and sign it again.

 In some cases they won’t ask for all that, you will be let go straight from the processing room – that’s more for us regulars 🙂